Natalie Aixill, Technical Services Engineer, Resero UK

 Challenges I faced were the multiple operational tours to Iraq and keeping on top of fitness and physical tests.
 One of the toughest challenges was becoming a parent and having to juggle military life with home life.

 I quickly learnt the art of the male sense of humour to help me fit in and be accepted as a worthy team member, engineer, and colleague.
-This was firstly as a soldier and eventually as a leader of men and women within a technical field.
+This was firstly as a soldier and eventually as a leader of people within a technical field.

 I stayed with the army for a successful 12 years and since leaving, my knowledge has continued to grow.
 I’ve worked in the British Embassy in Amman, Jordan, and managed offices in Beirut, as a Technical Supervisor and then with Amey as an Operations Manager, overseeing the technical running of various major military sites across central UK.